marcinwiacek/pl1/project9_gen1/readme.md

 **Welcome to the future or at least some alternative to the mainstream.**

-Modern hardware (like X86 or ARM) is very impressive, but have some problems with security, complexity, intellectual property and/or government control.
+Modern hardware (like X86 or ARM) is very impressive, but has got some problems with security, complexity, intellectual property and/or government control.
 Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions are complex or